joash-lee/Mobi-SG/README.md

 # Mobi-SG
-Android Application to be installed on tablet or mobile
+Android Application to be installed on mobile

-Companion App that connects to a constucted robot via bluetooth

-Robot is capable of computer vision and traversing terrains
+Application Designed to Help Electric Vehicle Users in Singapore